-As for the show itself, I’m not sure I can point to new themes – rather the consolidation and impending commercialization of prospects that have been around for some time.
+I think it’s true to say that I’m not sure that in either case I could point to genuinely new themes – rather the consolidation and impending commercialization of prospects that have been around for some time.

 It’s fair to say we are still a long way from peak autonomous car, certainly as far as trade shows and the press are concerned.
 The emphasis in Grenoble was around safety and security.
 From our point of view, we feel our solution can make important contributions to improving cost and time-to-market for a sector that will undoubtedly need to port a wide range of technologies and process nodes.
 For example, LIDAR systems currently employ costly multitudes of ICs.
 For the industry to scale – and to realise the $173 billion market value predicted for 2040 – will require timely, cost effective and highly integrated ADCs.
 This is a demand that pretty much defines the Thalia value proposition.

-Yet in Grenoble, as elsewhere this year, the overarching theme linking pretty much everything remained 5G (and, of course, autonomous vehicles are currently a strongly touted 5G use case).
+Yet in Grenoble, as elsewhere over the past 12 months, the overarching theme linking pretty much everything remained 5G (and, of course, autonomous vehicles are currently a strongly touted 5G use case).

 After a few tough years, the steady rollout (especially in the US and Asia) of commercial 5G networks makes the semiconductor industry feel a little better about itself.
 The sense is that new networks based around the new radio are likely to accelerate the currently sluggish smartphone refreshment-cycle.
 Both Gartner and IDC predict a slight uptick in new smartphone sales in 2020 and agree 5G will be the driver.